jonimoreira/specs/2_5_0/docs/source/ecosystem.rst

 ---------
 With the reusability and structural simplicity out of the way we can now discuss the issue of **what does the data mean?**

+**NOTE: This section is in active transition from RDF Semantics to OWL2 DL using the RL Profile.**

 If you are not familiar with RDF you may want to read more at `LinkedDataTools <http://www.linkeddatatools.com/>`_ or directly from the `W3C Specifications <http://www.w3.org/TR/rdf11-primer/>`_.

 The world of data exchange is composed of two primary players; *data providers* and *data consumers*.
 Whether those two parties are people or software applications they require this knowledge to turn *data* into useful *information*.
 We discussed approaches to transferring this information in the **Semantic Models vs. Semantic Markup** section of *Modeling Concepts*.